frederycksales/sre-homelab-portfolio/terraform/README.md

 - 1 Control Plane node (k8s-control-plane-01, 10.10.10.10)
 - 2 Worker nodes (k8s-worker-01/02, 10.10.10.20-21)

-All VMs are cloned from the `template-debian13-cloud-init-agent` template.
+All VMs are cloned from the `template-debian12-cloud-init-agent` template.

 ## Prerequisites

 - OpenTofu or Terraform installed
 - Proxmox VE API token
 - SSH public keys for access
-- Cloud-init template available in Proxmox
+- A Cloud-Init template available in Proxmox.
+See the **[Proxmox Template Guide](../docs/PROXMOX_TEMPLATE_GUIDE.md)** for creation instructions.

 ## Configuration